PalDoPal/cc/README.md

 # :closed_book: Memories Manager (MERN STACK APP)

-### Memories Manager Applciation, where Users can add, delete, update and like memories, and view each other's memories !
+### Memories Manager Applciation, where users can add, delete, update and like memories, and view each other's memories !

 ### ⚡ Frontend Deployed at: :link: https://shivang-memories-frontend.herokuapp.com